UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 >
 > > ## Solution
 > >
 > > In order to create a new environment you use the `conda create` command as follows.
-After making the directory we
+After making and activating the
-> check what versions of `pytorch` and `torchvision` are available so you can install explicit versions of these.
-This
+> > environment we check what versions of `polars` are available so we can install explicit version of these.
+Finally we
-> is done using the `base` Conda environment.
-Then you can create a new Conda environment with the versions of Python,
-> and packages required
+> > install the version of `polars` we wish to use along with the most recent versions of `jupyterlab` and `matplotlib`
+> > (since we do not explicitly state the versions of these).
 > >
 > > ~~~
 > > $ mkdir my-computer-vision-project
 > > $ cd my-computer-vision-project/
-> > $ conda create --name my-computer-vision-project --channel pytorch python=3.10 jupyterlab pytorch=1.13.1 torchvision=0.14.1 matplotlib
+> > $ conda create --name my-computer-vision-project python=3.10
+> > $ conda activate my-computer-vision-project
+> > $ conda search --channel conda-forge polars
+> > $ conda install --channel conda-forge jupyterlab polars matplotlib
 > > ~~~
 > > {: .language-bash}
 > >